 The school district submitted the annual Statement of Assurance to the Department of Education, pursuant to N.J.A.C.
 6A:26-12.4(g)

 Follow-up on Prior Years' Findings

 In accordance with government auditing standards, our procedures included a review of all prior year recommendations.
-There were no prior year findings.
+Corrective action has been taken on all prior year findings.

 Recommendations